Alex Molano

 Alexander William Molano (born April 10, 1992) is an American professional soccer player.

 Career

-Molano signed with Dinamo Zagreb in 2009, spending two seasons with their academy before moving to Sweden with Bodens.
-He made five appearances for Bodens before returning to Croatia a year later to join NK Vrapče, and again returning to Sweden with Bodens in 2013, where he tallied two assists in eight appearances.
+Molano signed with Dinamo Zagreb in 2009, spending two seasons with their academy before moving to Sweden with Boden.
+He made five appearances for Boden before returning to Croatia a year later to join NK Vrapče, and again returning to Sweden with Boden in 2013, where he tallied two assists in eight appearances.

 Molano came back to the United States in 2014, playing with fifth-tier National Premier Soccer League side Dallas City FC in both 2014 and 2015.

 Molano returned to professional soccer in January 2016, signing with United Soccer League side Swope Park Rangers.
 He scored his first goal with a 95th-minute equalizing free kick against Colorado Springs Switchbacks FC on July 20, 2016.

 Molano signed with the Major Arena Soccer League's Dallas Sidekicks on September 18, 2019.
 His father Willie Molano had played for the original Dallas Sidekicks from 1987 to 1990.